 - Lastly, and most important: ENJOY EVERY MINUTE OF THE GAME DRIVES AND CONSIDER YOURSELF PRIVILEGED TO EXPERIENCE WHERE YOU ARE!

 Where to stay?
 From affordable lodging to ultra-luxurious accommodations complete with your own private staff, there is something for every budget and in every style.
 Having a sense of where you are on the spectrum helps in recommending places that target your wishes and needs.
 In addition, there is a wide range in the size of a camp or lodge.
 Some camps are more intimate and quiet while others are more family friendly or larger and more social amongst guests.
-We are here to help you find just the right place!
+Some lodges do not allow children.
+Dianne has visited dozens of lodges and can help you find just the right place!

 Do you want a Private Game Vehicle or a Specialist Ranger?
 Having a Private Game Vehicle or a Specialist Ranger join you for your safari takes your experience to a whole new level.
 While on safari, you ride in a jeep with other guests from the camp.
 Sometimes being with others who have different interests or needs results in not always seeing and experiencing the bush the way you want to.